 Some Like Them Hot

 First, let's talk about 'dolma' served as a hot main course.
 In this case, vegetables are prepared with a meat filling, then stewed slowly in their own juices.
 They are served hot topped with a dollop of plain yogurt.
-Assorted vegetable 'dolma' make a wonderfully light and colorful meal, especially for company.
+Assorted vegetable 'dolma' makes a wonderfully light and colorful meal, especially for company.

 Preparation of the 'dolma' involves several steps, but it can be fun.
 First, a small cap is delicately cut from the top of each vegetable, then the center is scooped out with a small teaspoon.
 After salting the insides, simply fill the hollow vegetables with your meat filling, replace the cap and steam to perfection.